developepper/CodeAtlas/docs/planning/github-issues/mcp-ticket-cli-entrypoint.md

 - wire the command to a reusable MCP server runner
 - keep stdio transport code outside the core `server-mcp` registry crate
 - ensure server startup and shutdown behavior is deterministic
+- make `repo_id` expectations explicit in help text or adjacent docs rather than introducing a global `--repo` flag for v1

 ## Acceptance Criteria